-- Completion of 63 semester hours with a minimum cumulative grade point average.
-Included are hours of core curriculum, a 30-hour Historical Theology concentration, and 9 hours of general elective credit. - 2.
-A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
+Completion of 65 semester hours with a minimum 3.3 cumulative grade point average.
+Included

+- are 38 hours of core curriculum, an 18-hour Historical Theology concentration and 9 hours of advanced elective credit in Bible or theology. - 2.
+A minimum of 33 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
 Advanced standing credit is limited to 1/6 of the degree program requirements (10 hours). - 4.
-Credits achieved by distance education are limited to a maximum of 1/6 of the degree program requirements (10 hours). - 5.
-Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
-Completion of all assessments. - 7.
-Participation in entrance, mid-point, and exit assessments. - 8.
-Submission of all student learning portfolio requirements. - 9.
-Successful completion of the program thesis when applicable. - 10.
-The meeting of all financial obligations. - 11.
-Five years from matriculation are permitted to complete all degree requirements. - 12.
-Participation in commencement. - 13.
+Credits achieved by distance education are limited to a maximum of five courses (15 hours). - 5.
+Successful completion of modern language exam. - 6.
+Successful completion of Master of Arts (Historical Theology) comprehensive exam. - 7.
+Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 8.
+Completion of all assessments. - 9.
+Participation in entrance, midpoint and exit assessments. - 10.
+Submission of all student learning portfolio requirements. - 11.
+The meeting of all financial obligations. - 12.
+Five years from matriculation are permitted to complete all degree program requirements. - 13.
+Participation in commencement. - 14.
 Graduates of this degree program will be given the option to receive their diploma from Grand Rapids Theological Seminary or Cornerstone University.

-Master of Arts: Historical Theology Student Learning Outcomes
+Master of Arts (Historical Theology) Student Learning Outcomes

-The Master of Arts: Historical Theology curriculum is designed to enable the student to:
+The Master of Arts (Historical Theology) curriculum is designed to enable the student to:

-- Conduct basic biblical interpretation and application with reference to the English Bible texts. - 2.
-State a basic understanding of the primary elements of Christian theology. - 3.
-Demonstrate basic knowledge, values and competencies associated with spiritual, worldview and leadership formation.
+- Conduct disciplined biblical interpretation and application with reference to the Greek and Hebrew texts. - 2.
+State a basic understanding of the primary elements of Christian theology.